crewstories/Terms-of-Use-and-Privacy-Policy/TermsOfUse.md

 (12) Intellectual Property Rights

+The Views name is a registered trademark of Crew Media Inc., and may not be copied, imitated or used, in whole or in part, without the prior written permission of Views.
+In addition, all page headers, custom graphics, button icons and scripts are service marks, trademarks and/or trade dress of Views, and may not be copied, imitated or used, in whole or in part, without prior written permission from Views.

 Except for your User Content, the Service and all materials therein or transferred thereby, including, without limitation, software, images, text, graphics, illustrations, logos, patents, trademarks, service marks, designs, scripts, copyrights, photographs, videos, trade dress are are exclusive intellectual property and trade dress owned by Crew Media Inc.

-Views registered trademarks and trade dress may not be used in connection with any product or service without the prior written consent of Crew Media Inc.

 You may not copy, modify, distribute, sell, or lease any part of our Services, nor may you reverse engineer or attempt to extract the source code of that software, unless applicable laws prohibit these restrictions or you have our written permission to do so.